 The L stands for live alarms.
 This means that the alarm point to be operated on should be selected from the Standing Alarm list.

 The internal alarm point is the heartbeat alarm point.

 This instructs the T/Mon to do is to take the current state of the heartbeat alarm point, as shown in the Standing Alarms list, and change its state from clear to fail or from fail to clear.
 This alarm is posted to the same alarm point, which will be fed back into the derived alarm formula after the qualification delay, so the point is continuously cycling from fail to clear and back again.

 And since this point is posted to a window which is forwarded to the upper-level master, the upper-level master has a constant notice that your T/Mon is operational.

-It's 12:18 PM on Sunday at our Fresno, CA, USA headquarters.
-We'll start work on your quote first thing on Monday.
+It's 6:58 PM on Monday at our Fresno, CA, USA headquarters.
+It's late in the day, but we promise to start on your quote first thing in the morning.